Trains

 About the Kaikōura Dark Sky Trust

-The Kaikōura Dark Sky Trust is dedicated to preserving and promoting the region’s exceptional night skies, so much so after 4 years of hard work, Kaikōura received International Dark Sky Sanctuary status in September 2024.
+The Kaikōura Dark Sky Trust is dedicated to preserving and promoting the region’s exceptional night skies, so much so after four years of hard work, Kaikōura received International Dark Sky Sanctuary status in September 2024.

 Through advocacy, community engagement, and education, the Trust has played a key role in reducing light pollution and raising awareness about the benefits of dark sky conservation.